Rich Republicans, right-minded conservatives, those who aspire to both.

 This is to see if it'll jumpstart the campaign.

-But this boat, this business about this being a surprise, makes me think that the leak that was planted today was purposely wrong to create surprise, to make sure everybody thought, oh, we know what's coming, and then have it blown away.
+But this business about this being a surprise makes me think that the leak that was planted today was purposely wrong to create surprise, make sure everybody thought, oh, we know what's coming and then have it blown away.

-The campaign's gonna oh, the campaign's gonna go, oh, well, we thought it was gonna be suspended.
+The campaign's going to, ooh, the campaign's going to go, oh, well, we thought it was going to be suspended.

 You know, we all get all these press releases in advance of the State of Union address.